kibagateaux/Djinnii/README.md

 Ideas :
-  How to incorporate dietary habits into game?
+  -How to incorporate dietary habits into game?
-    Does how they feed imaginary Djinn reflect how they feed themmselves?
+  -Does how they feed imaginary Djinn reflect how they feed themmselves?
-    Ping them at "eating' times and ask to be fed what player is eating, only works if we know theyre eating habits or they follow general pattern
+  -Ping them at "eating' times and ask to be fed what player is eating, only works if we know theyre eating habits or they follow general pattern
-    Health stats affect both character and activity stats
+  -Health stats affect both character and activity stats -What if all users contribute to a universal Avatar?
+A universal psyche essentially a mrker for how healthy society a whole is

 Make more game-y / active :
-  find a genie sprite or something to make it seem less like a real person turn activity into stats, avg calories / day = stamina, total time active per week = intelligence, etc Djinn gets restless if 1 hour without Moves API notif so they tells you to bring them for a walk "Feed" it with cake, meat, fruit which affect health stats Rewarded for going to new places in the world
-  Adapt it into existing games like soccer.
+  -Find a genie sprite or something to make it seem less like a real person -Turn activity into stats, avg calories / day = stamina, total time active per week = intelligence, etc -Djinn gets restless if 1 hour without Moves API notif so they tells you to bring them for a walk "Feed" it with cake, meat, fruit which affect health stats -Rewarded for going to new places in the world -Adapt it into existing games like soccer.
 Each player is wearing their Djinn on their arm, playing like a regular game.
 E.g. They have all paired to say they are playing together.
 Random timer (or goal) happens and Djinns notify players of rule/team/objective change in the game.
-  App pings you motivationally during exercise.
+  -App pings you motivationally during exercise.
 "Your Djinn is working out too, blah blah blah, yay teamwork!"

 $ "Play Day" serves 2 functions:
   Review each event and alter stats table, etc